More Resources to Support Your 'Rockstar' Leadership Career

 Allowing people to complain to you encourages under-performance

-Here is an example of one of the skills you will learn in the "Successful Feedback" training.
+Here is an example of one of the skills you will learn in the "Successful Feedback" training that helps put the brakes on workplace gossip.

 Imagine Mary is complaining to you about Jim.